 - Note: For-profit organizations and units of government are not eligible to apply.

-The LCCL hosted via webinar two bidder’s conferences on Thursday, August 12, 2021 and on Tuesday, August 17, 2021 so that interested parties and applicants could learn more about the LCCL, WAGEES Program, and the RFP process as well as ask questions.
+The LCCL hosted via Zoom webinar two bidder’s conferences on Wednesday, February 16, 2022 and on Tuesday, March 8, 2022 so that interested parties and applicants could learn more about the LCCL, WAGEES Program, and the RFP process as well as ask questions.
+Attendance at the Bidder’s Conference is not mandatory to apply.

 Request for Proposal Documents